Snakebarks are in a class of their own and this is the only one native to North America. Charming, isn't it?

-This is a gardener's plant.
-Don't try growing it in compacted, clay soil.
-Give it a moist, well-drained place to put it's feet and a bit of afternoon shade to help keep the leaves from scorching and you will have an attractive and unusual conversation piece.
+The snakebark is a gardener's plant.
+Don't try to grow it in compacted or clay soil.
+Give it a moist, well-drained place to put it's feet into and a bit of afternoon shade to help keep the leaves from scorching and you will find yourself with an attractive and unusual conversation piece.

-The bark is almost white in the growing season and green in the winter.
+The bark is almost white during the growing season and green in the winter.
 Fall color is a good yellow.